mshultin/CST276SRS02/README.md

 Purposes:

-    [] - Learn to implement the canonical GoF Template Method Pattern.
+    [x] - Learn to implement the canonical GoF Template Method Pattern.
     [x] - Learn to implement the canonical GoF Strategy Pattern.
     [] - Learn to modify code to use the GoF Strategy and/or Template Method Pattern.
     [] - Learn to choose the correct pattern.